dzackgarza/Notes/Talks/HomotopyTalk.md

 > Note: If $k=1$, then $h_1$ is the abelianization of $\pi_1$.

-> Application: If a simply connected, closed 3-manifold is a homology sphere, then it is a homotopy sphere.
+*Application*: If a simply connected, closed 3-manifold is a homology sphere, then it is a homotopy sphere.

 > - $H_0 X = \ZZ$ since $X$ is path-connected
 > - $H_1 X = 0$ since $X$ is simply-connected